 Video: Making an appointment

 The student watches a video of patients making appointments with their doctor.
-Next, they complete the video comprehension and match the expressions and words from the video with their meanings.
+Next, they answer the video comprehension questions and match the expressions and words from the video with their meanings.

 The student then reads a dialogue about making an appointment and circles the correct prepositions to complete it.
 They do a similar exercise with a conversation about changing an appointment.